 Our basic Company Incorporation Package consists of two elements:

 This means you need to consider a budget of 3.000 EUR for the first year.
-However, we offer a wide range of services, starting with a simple branch registration for 750 EUR.
-We may assist with VAT administration and/or fiscal year closing once the firm has been incorporated (by drafting the Financial Statements, filing of the income tax return, etc.)
+However, we offer a wide range of services, starting with a simple branch registration for 1.000 EUR.
+We can assist with VAT administration and/or fiscal year closing once the firm has been incorporated (by drafting the Financial Statements, filing of the income tax return, etc.)

 Bolder Launch’s major area of competence is Company Formation packages, which comprise the following corporate assistance: